dmrcghn/TFuPytestESP32/README.md

 To flash it successfully (without it continuously rebooting), I used this exact command per the screenshot in the repo I forked this from

 esptool --port COM4 write_flash -z 0x1000 firmware.bin

+(you'll probably need to change "COM4" to your port)